 Street maintenance is performed each year with available funding.
-Read about the progress of the 2021 Street Program Projects here.
+Read about the progress of this year’s Street Program Projects here.

 It is important to perform periodic preventative maintenance on a street as it ages.
 Deciding which street treatment to use depends on how a particular street was originally constructed and where the street is in its life cycle.
 Many of Mission’s local/residential streets were built in the 1950s and were not constructed with sufficient asphalt thickness or subgrade that are now considered standard.
 This results in more rapid pavement deterioration since the thin layer of asphalt is insufficient to carry traffic volumes and continuous heavy traffic loads from buses and large trucks.
 Additionally, the asphalt depth is often too thin to support a mill and overlay treatment.

 No matter how well a road is constructed, the asphalt will begin to deteriorate almost immediately.
 The life cycle curve for asphalt shows that it is more cost effective to perform routine preventative maintenance as a street ages instead of waiting until a street has failed.

 The City has cored and surveyed all local streets to determine pavement depths and the Pavement Condition Index (PCI) for each street.
 The overall quality and condition of a road is measured using the Pavement Condition index (PCI).
 PCI is a numerical index between 0 and 100, with 100 representing the best possible condition and 0 representing the worst possible condition.
 Pavement features such as the existence of cracking and potholes will impact the PCI classification.
 PCI is not a measure of drivability.
 A PCI rating of 0 does not necessarily mean that a road cannot be driven, but it will give a very bumpy ride.

 View the map showing PCI data for Mission streets, as collected by Stantec in 2017.
 This data will be reevaluated periodically as the rate of pavement degradation varies on specific streets over time.